flutter/website/src/development/packages-and-plugins/using-packages.md

   ```

 * **Git** dependency on a package in a folder: By default Pub assumes the
   package is located in the root of the Git repository.
-If that is not the case,
+If that is not the
-  you can specify the location with the `path` argument, e.g.:
+  case, you can specify the location with the `path` argument.
+For example:
   ```
   dependencies:
     package1: